Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Introduction

-The article is structured as follows.
-Section \ref{sec:model} presents the model structure, which incorporates Caputo fractional derivatives and multiple classes of individuals, including susceptible, exposed, symptomatic, and asymptomatic infectious, recovery, and environmental pathogen compartments, with corresponding coefficients.
-In Section \ref{sec:mathAnalis}, the mathematical analysis of the model is provided, including the derivation of the basic reproduction number and the study of the disease-free equilibrium.
+The article is organized as follows: In Section \ref{sec:model}, we introduce the structure of our model.
+It features Caputo fractional derivatives and delineates various population classes—susceptible, exposed, symptomatic, and asymptomatic infectious individuals, those in recovery, fatalities, and a compartment for environmental pathogens, each with its respective coefficients.
+Section \ref{Sec:mathAnalis} delves into the mathematical analysis of the model.
+Here, we explore the existence and uniqueness of solutions, their boundedness, the derivation of the basic reproduction number, and an examination of the disease-free equilibrium to assess both local and global stability.
 Section \ref{sec:numerical} presents the numerical findings, including the fitting of the model to real data from South Africa.
-Additionally, sensitivity analysis is performed to evaluate the effect of various model parameters on the basic reproduction number, which offers valuable insights for designing effective measures to contain the spread of COVID-19.
+Additionally, sensitivity analysis is performed to evaluate the effect of various model parameters and order of derivatives on the basic reproduction number, which offers valuable insights for controlling the spread of COVID-19.